U.K. Bans Ads That Promote “Gender Stereotypes”

 Genesis reveals that God created gender with intentionality, “He created them male and female and blessed them.
 And he named them “Mankind” when they were created” (Genesis 5:2 NIV).

 This isn’t to say that men can’t be stay at home dads or women can’t be a CEO of a major company, but it does mean that God created men and women with separate functions, giftings, and abilities.
 In order to respect either gender, we must treat one another equally, but we also must not neglect that we all have flaws.
 No amount of gender removal can truly and conclusively end gender stereotypes.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!